gavinIRL/DCW/README.md

 5) Logging prices of top 20 currencies to csv file for bot training (lightweight standalone)

-## Planned Core Features:
+## Remaining Planned Core Features:
 This list gets updated frequently as some features are moved up or down the priority queue based on personal preference, in particular if there is a bigger learning opportunity as that is the main focus of this project.
-1)
+1) Bot Sandbox
+2) Bot Generator
+3) Bot Evaluator
+The above features will be added as issues to track their progress.
+If certain features are taking a long time to develop then additional issues will be added to break down the feature into sub-parts.

-## Planned Additional Features
+## Remaining Planned Additional Features
 This list gets updated frequently as some features are moved up or down the priority queue based on personal preference, in particular if there is a bigger learning opportunity as that is the main focus of this project.
+1) Bitfinex API Integration
-2)
+2) Functional Alerts Window
+3) More Advanced Chart/Analysis Window
+4) Functional Settings Window
+5) Wallet Window (for logging of PnL, history, etc.)
 The above features will be added as issues to track their progress.
 If certain features are taking a long time to develop then additional issues will be added to break down the feature into sub-parts.

-## Multiple API's
-The intent is to make use of different API's for primarily the same purpose but also utilising certain ones to their strengths.
-Also useful for the comparison of prices across API's for spotting trends later.

-Initial API's used are Bitfinex and Binance